-Limitations on Liability and Indemnification of Officers and Directors

-Our amended and restated certificate of incorporation will limit the liability of our directors to the fullest extent permitted by the Delaware General Corporation Law and provides that we will indemnify them to the fullest extent permitted by such law.
-We expect to enter into indemnification agreements with our current directors and executive officers prior to the completion of this offering and expect to enter into a similar agreement with any new directors or executive officers.
+Limitations on Liability and Indemnification of Officers and Directors with our current directors and executive officers prior to the completion of this offering and expect to enter into a similar agreement with any new directors or executive officers.
 We expect to increase our directors' and officers' liability insurance coverage prior to the completion of this offering.